Sammaye/mongoyii-php7/readme.md

 Now, let's break this down:

-- I delcare the class as `sammaye\mongoyii\Client`.
+- I delcare the class as `koma136\mongoyii\Client`.
 This is required and will not be variable.
 - The `uri` is my server connection string and follows the standard laid out in the [PHP documentation](http://php.net/manual/en/mongodb-driver-manager.construct.php)
 - The `options` directly relate to the `uri` options in the [PHP documentation](http://php.net/manual/en/mongodb-driver-manager.construct.php) as well, allowing replica set connections etc
 - And the same goes for driver options which are also in the [PHP documentation](http://php.net/manual/en/mongodb-driver-manager.construct.php)